WU-RDS/MA2023/_book/05-visualization.md

 <img src="05-visualization_files/figure-html/unnamed-chunk-34-1.png" alt="Scatter plot" width="672" />
 <p class="caption">(\#fig:unnamed-chunk-34)Scatter plot</p>
 </div>
-As you can see, there appears to be a positive relationship between advertising and sales.
+As you can see, there appears to be a positive relationship between the speechiness and number of streams.

 ##### Grouped scatter plot